 A wise individual once said that if you fail to plan, you plan to fail.

-The Systems Development Life Cycle (SDLC) gives structure to the madness of transitioning from the beginning to the end of your project without forgetting a step.
+The Systems Development Life Cycle (SDLC) gives structure to the challenges of transitioning from the beginning to the end of your project without forgetting a step.

 A number of different SDLC methodologies are used today to guide professionals through their project-based work.

 Here are the key pros and cons of six of the most common SDLC models for project management and leading campaigns.

 1. Waterfall Model